-Associate Curator (Reference Collection)
+Associate Curator (Reference Collection/Prints)

 Within the Heinz Archive and Library I am responsible for the cataloguing, management and care of the portraits within the Reference Collection.
 Largely consisting of prints, this also includes portraits in other media such as drawings and medals.
 I also respond to enquiries from external researchers and supervise visitors to our Public Study Room.
 I contribute to the Gallery’s programme of temporary displays and exhibitions.